Frequently Asked Questions

 You will be sent a letter to advise you of the outcome of your application.
 If your application has been successful, you will also be sent an acquittal form which you will need to return prior to payment being made.

-No. The Forde Foundation cannot give out details of grants decisions over the phone.
+No. The Forde Foundation cannot give out details of grant decisions over the phone.

 It can take some time to process grant applications.
 Please take this into account when applying for funds.
 If you require funds urgently, you may need to find an alternative source of funding.

-In normal circumstances, a cheque will be made out to the supplier of the item but the cheque will be posted to your address for you to pass on.
-The main exception to this is if you have received a Queensland Health Dental grant.
+The main exception to these payment methods is if you have received a Queensland Health Dental grant.
 The Public Trustee will make payments directly to Queensland Health rather than through you.

-Once approved, you will need to use the grant within six months.
+Once approved, you will need to use the grant within 12 months.
 If you need more time, you will need to apply in writing telling us why.

 To an extent.
-The information you provide is shared with the members on the Board of Advice, the Public Trustee and officers from the Department of Communities, Child Safety and Disability Services, including the Executive Officer, whose duties include providing support to the Board of Advice.
+The information you provide is shared with the members on the Board of Advice, the Public Trustee and officers from the Department of Child Safety, Youth and Women, including the Executive Officer, whose duties include providing support to the Board of Advice.

 How are grant applications assessed?

-• whether the application has been made by an eligible individual or NGO
+- whether the application has been made by an eligible individual;

-• how many successful grants the applicant has already received
+- how many successful grants and the value of those grants the applicant has already received.

-As a rule, the Public Trustee accepts this advice.
+As a rule, the Public Trustee accepts the Board's advice.
 If the Public Trustee is not sure whether a recommended grant falls within the terms in the Deed of Trust, they may ask the Board of Advice for further information before approving it.